wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 Since the application will be using the microphone to place calls, you need to ask for permission to do so explicitly.

 The first step is to edit the `Info.plist` file.
 The `Info.plist` is a file that contains all the metadata required for the application.
 Add a new entry to the file by hovering your mouse over the last entry in the list and click the little `+` button that appears.
-From the dropdown list, pick `Privacy - Microphone Usage Description` and add `Microphone access required to take part in audio rooms.` for its value.
+From the dropdown list, pick `Privacy - Microphone Usage Description` and add `Microphone access required to take part in audio rooms` for its value.

 You will do the second step for requesting microphone permissions later on in the tutorial.

 ## Create the Login Screen

 The Client SDK needs a JWT to connect to the Vonage servers.
 The iOS application needs to send a username to the `/auth` endpoint of the server.
 Create a new file called `Models.swift` by going to *File > New > File* (CMD + N).
 Similar to the backend, there is a struct for the request's body and a struct for server response.
 Add the following structs to the `Models.swift` file:

 ```swift
 struct Auth: Codable {